Chief Executive Officer

-Andy Holzhauser is the Founder and Chief Executive Officer of the Greater Cincinnati Energy Alliance.
-He is a Certified Public Accountant and spent the first 8 years of his career in accounting and finance roles, initially with Deloitte in London, England, and Cincinnati in external audit, and most recently serving as the Controller at Cincinnati Center City Development Corporation (3CDC) through 2008.
-Andy’s professional involvement includes the Green Umbrella Board of Directors, Vibrant Places Advisory Committee of the Greater Cincinnati Foundation, C-Change, Steering Committee for Plan Cincinnati, Quality Place Committee for Agenda 360, and the Advisory Committee for the Metropolitan Sewer District’s Communities of the Future Initiative.
+Andy Holzhauser founded the Greater Cincinnati Energy Alliance in 2009 and serves as it’s CEO.
+He is a Certified Public Accountant (inactive) and spent the first several years of his career in accounting and finance roles with Deloitte in London, England, and Cincinnati, and more recently serving as the Controller at Cincinnati Center City Development Corporation (3CDC) through 2008.
+Andy has led the Energy Alliance to develop over $45M in energy projects that save homeowners and businesses money and has led to over 400,000 hours of job hours created.
+Andy’s professional involvement includes the Board of Directors of PACENation and Green Umbrella, Vibrant Places Advisory Committee of the Greater Cincinnati Foundation, C-Change, and Leadership Cincinnati.

 Dane is currently a student at Cincinnati State Technical & Community College, majoring in Electro-Mechanical Engineering with a renewable energy & energy-efficiency focus.
 Dane works with the Residential Operations team to assist in data management and contractor support.

 Chris has over 16 years of experience working in the environmental consulting and residential energy efficiency fields.
 He started his career in the Cincinnati area inspecting commercial properties and safety testing residential and commercial structures.
 For 10 years Chris owned and operated a residential home inspection company, during which time he personally inspected over 6,000 homes ranging from new construction to 150+ year old structures.

 Most recently Chris was the General Manager for a Cincinnati- area spray foam insulation company and a residential heating and cooling company.
 Chris was also the Team Leader for the green product showroom GreenSource Cincinnati, located in downtown Cincinnati.